heyjiawei/cs3249/README.txt

-This private repository is for cs3249 assignments
+This repository is for cs3249 assignments